Deltares/dfm_tools/README.rst

 	- ``conda env create -f environment.yml`` (sometimes you need to press enter if it hangs extremely long)
 	- ``conda info --envs`` (shows dfm_tools_env virtual environment)
 	- to remove: ``conda remove -n dfm_tools_env --all`` (to remove it again when necessary)
-- Optional: link to your venv from Spyder
+- Optional: link to your venv from Spyder (no separate Spyder installation necessary in venv)
 	- alternative: you can also start spyder via Anaconda Navigator, after selecting your venv
 	- open command line and navigate to dfm_tools github folder, eg C:\\DATA\\dfm_tools
 	- ``conda activate dfm_tools_env``